ilamatos/spei/README.md

   </a>

 To calculate SPEI for a given study area, a historical record of monthly precipitation and potential evapotranspiration is required.
-In this tutorial, we use climatic water balance data from TerraClimate (https://www.climatologylab.org/terraclimate.html), which provides long-term data (1959-present) at a spatial resolution of 2.5 arc minutes (~ 4 km; Abatzoglou, Dobrowski, Parks, & Hegewisch, 2018).
+In this tutorial, we use climatic water balance data from TerraClimate (https://www.climatologylab.org/terraclimate.html), which provides long-term data (1959-present) at a spatial resolution of 2.5 arc minutes (~ 4 km; Abatzoglou et al., 2018).

 We use the R-package ClimateR (github/mikejohnson51/climateR) to download monthly precipitation and potential evapotranspiration data for the study area of Keen et al. (2024) study, which was conducted at Konza Prairie Biological Station (Kansas, US).